PowerShell/ProjectMercury/docs/Model-Registration.md

 Optional pareameters are:

 - `--description` - The description of the model
+- `--deployment` - The name of the deployment
+- `--endpoint` - The HTTPS endpoint of the model
+- `--header <NAME>=<VALUE>` - Custom header to send to the model endpoint.
+Can be specified multiple times.
+If the header is already set, it will be replaced.
+- `--maxtokens` - The maximum number of tokens to generate
 - `--prompt` - The system prompt for the model
 - `--trust` - The trust level of the model: `public` or `private`.
 Default is `public`.
 - `--key` - The API key for the model